sergio-vaquerano/css-exercises-forked/foundations/intro-to-css/01-css-methods/README.md

 ### Self Check
-- Did you use all three methods of adding CSS to an HTML file?
+- Did you use all three methods of adding CSS to an HTML file? yes, I did
-- Did you properly link the external CSS file in the HTML file?
+- Did you properly link the external CSS file in the HTML file? yes, I did
-- Does the `div` element have CSS added via the external method?
+- Does the `div` element have CSS added via the external method? yes, It does
-- Does the `p` element have CSS added via the internal method?
+- Does the `p` element have CSS added via the internal method? yes, It does
-- Does the `button` element have CSS added via the inline method?
+- Does the `button` element have CSS added via the inline method? yes, It does